Hodge–Laplacian

 When It Lights Up

 Hodge-Laplacian is the 2D complement to the 1D Laplacian geometry.
-The scalar-field metrics capture spatial structure that 1D analysis misses: gradient coherence, source/sink balance, and directional anisotropy from row-major reshaping.
-The Hodge-Helmholtz metrics (solenoidal_fraction, curl_div_ratio, flow_energy) add a phase-space dynamical axis: the rotational-vs-gradient split of the empirical velocity field cleanly separates closed-orbit dynamics from gradient flows, and flow_energy separates dense-attractor systems from sparse-manifold or random-walk systems.
-In the atlas, biharmonic_energy is a top-5 PC1 loading and the Hodge branch contributes a unique rotational axis that no other geometry exposes.
+The scalar-field metrics (poisson_recovery_error, source_fraction) capture spatial structure that 1D analysis misses: non-periodic boundary content and source/sink balance from row-major reshaping.
+The Hodge-Helmholtz metrics (solenoidal_fraction, curl_div_ratio) add a phase-space dynamical axis: the rotational-vs-gradient split of the empirical velocity field cleanly separates closed-orbit dynamics from gradient flows.
+In the atlas, the rotational axis is unique to this geometry — no other lens exposes phase-space vorticity directly.

 Open in Atlas